opencivicdata/ocd-division-ids/README.md

 (The below are merely a suggested convention, a mechanism will exist for publishing all data regardless of the names of CSV files, etc.)

 * The `identifiers` directory is laid out by country, within each is one or more CSV files
-    * CSV files can be named descriptively, but a recommended convention is to name them according to the source data.
+    * CSV files can be named descriptively but their names are not guaranteed not to change.
+A recommended convention is to name them according to the source data.
 For example:
         * `state-nc-census.csv` covers census defined entities.
         * `state-nc-education.csv` could cover just board of education data for NC.
-    * Each CSV file should have with two columns: ocd-division id and common name.
-These files should not have header rows so that all of the CSV files within a directory can be concatenated together.
+    * Each CSV file consists of two or more columns: @id and any additional fields.
 * ``types.md`` is a registry of defined types.
 When creating a new file, the registry of types should be consulted.

 ## Examples